The Lomo Lubitel 166B - Soviet Twin Lens Reflex Medium Format Camera

 When you look through the viewfinder, you are seeing an image projected from the top lens onto the ground glass screen used to focus.
 The top lens is referred to as the viewing lens.

 The Lubitel 166B has a focal length of 75mm and aperture range of f/4.5 to f/22.
-Figuring out what the equivalent focal length would be for a 35mm film camera is a bit difficult because the images captured have different image frame dimensions.
-So the equivalent 35mm film focal length would be around 50mm.
+The different frame ratio means the equivalent field of view on 35mm film is around 50mm.

-The focal length of the lens fall into the “standard” lens category and will give natural looking images relatively free of distortion.
+The 75mm focal length falls into the “standard” lens category.
+Photos will have a natural look that is almost free of distortion.

-The taking lens, which is the bottom of the two lenses, is an optically coated three-element anastigmatic T-22 lens.
-I do not know if either lens has any optical coatings.
+The taking lens is an optically coated three-element anastigmatic T-22 lens.
+I do not know if the viewing lens has any optical coatings.

-You’ll get nice smooth and creamy bokeh with the lens.
-Similar 3 element optical formulas have been used in and are used in all kinds of inexpensive cameras.
+The lens will produce smooth and creamy bokeh.
+Similar 3 element lenses are found in all kinds of inexpensive cameras.

 Expect to see flare, chromatic aberrations, distortion, and other “undesirable” properties.
 I say “undesirable,” but for people that enjoy Lomography, the traits can be desirable.
 They can also offer a challenge to work around.